 Overview

 Our Master of Education in International School Counseling degree is designed for students living outside the United States who work at international schools with students from different countries, including the United States.
-This hybrid program is comprised of online asynchronous and synchronous classes during the school year and in-person classes during the Summer Institute in Bethlehem, Pennsylvania or in an international location.
+This hybrid program is comprised of online asynchronous and synchronous classes during the school year and in-person classes during the Summer Institute.

 The course of study prepares students to work with individuals and groups from diverse backgrounds and developmental stages, helping them to gain skills for living in a complex society.
 Students learn how to help children and families navigate the transitions they face living in a culture different from their own.
 Our faculty bring a wide variety of experiences to the curriculum as well as expertise in the latest research, best practices and techniques in counseling.
 A low student-to-faculty ratio allows master’s candidates to work closely with mentors.